article / Global politics

 • A state court in Virginia yesterday dismissed an emergency application filed by Republican lawmakers seeking to block a proposed constitutional amendment.
 The amendment could potentially allow Democratic lawmakers to redraw Virginia's congressional districts as part of efforts to counter Republican gerrymandering.
 The Tazewell County Circuit Court rejected the request for a temporary restraining order, stating that the court cannot intervene during the legislative process of a constitutional amendment and may only review the matter after the legislature has completed the relevant procedures.

-• The Supreme Court held oral arguments yesterday regarding bans in Idaho and West Virginia that prohibit transgender girls from participating on girls’ school sports teams.
-These two cases could impact approximately states with similar laws.
-The justices focused not only on the substantive issues of the cases—such as how to define sex, what level of constitutional scrutiny to apply, and whether these bans constitute unlawful discrimination—but also on preliminary questions, including whether the Idaho case might be moot due to a lack of ongoing controversy after the plaintiff, Lindsay Hecox, attempted to withdraw her lawsuit and cease participation.
-This raised concerns about compelling an "unwilling plaintiff" to continue in a politically charged lawsuit.
-Conservative justices appeared inclined to uphold the bans, though several justices also expressed interest in issuing narrower rulings that would leave room for states that maintain inclusive transgender sports policies.
+• The Supreme Court held oral arguments yesterday regarding Idaho and West Virginia's bans on transgender girls participating in women's school sports teams.
+These two cases could impact approximately 27 states with similar laws.
+The justices focused not only on the substantive issues of the cases—such as how to define sex, the appropriate level of constitutional scrutiny to apply, and whether these bans constitute unlawful discrimination—but also on preliminary matters.
+For instance, in the Idaho case, there was discussion about whether the case might become moot due to lack of standing after the plaintiff, Lindsay Hecox, attempted to withdraw from the lawsuit and cease participation.
+This raised concerns about compelling an unwilling plaintiff to remain involved in a politically charged legal dispute.
+Conservative justices appeared inclined to uphold the bans, although several also expressed interest in issuing narrower rulings that would leave room for states that maintain inclusive transgender sports policies.
+(CNN)

-• Greenland's Prime Minister Jens-Frederik Nielsen stated yesterday that Greenland would rather remain part of the Kingdom of Denmark than join the United States.
-This comes just one day before government officials from the U.S. and Denmark are scheduled to meet at the White House today.
-Nielsen dismissed President Trump’s claim that he would seek to annex Greenland “whether it wants to or not,” and said that if Greenland had to choose between the U.S. and Denmark “now,” it would choose Denmark—along with NATO, the Kingdom of Denmark, and the EU.
+• Greenland's Prime Minister Jens-Frederik Nielsen stated yesterday that Greenland would prefer to remain part of the Kingdom of Denmark rather than join the United States.
+Just the day before, officials from the governments of the United States and Denmark were scheduled to meet at the White House today.
+Nielsen refuted President Trump's claim that he would seek to annex Greenland regardless of its willingness, and stated that if Greenland had to choose between the United States and Denmark now, it would choose Denmark—along with NATO, the Kingdom of Denmark, and the European Union.
 (The New York Times)

 Actions of the Trump administration

-• According to informed sources, President Trump criticized a group of U.S. attorneys during a photo opportunity at the White House on Thursday, calling them "weak and incompetent" and complaining that they were slow to act and failed to prosecute suspects he supported in a timely manner.
-Last week, dozens of U.S. attorneys responsible for prosecutor offices across the country went to the White House, expecting only a routine ceremonial photo opportunity.
-After Attorney General Pam Bondi introduced the group of prosecutors, Trump told them that their work efficiency was low and that their performance made the jobs of Bondi and Deputy Attorney General Todd Branch more difficult, the sources said.
+• According to informed sources, President Trump criticized a group of U.S. prosecutors during a photo event at the White House on Thursday, calling them weak and incompetent, and complaining about their slow pace in failing to promptly prosecute suspects he supports.
+Last week, dozens of U.S. prosecutors in charge of prosecutor offices across the country went to the White House, expecting only a routine ceremonial photo event.
+After Attorney General Pam Bondi introduced the group of prosecutors, Trump told them that their work efficiency was low and stated that their performance made the jobs of Bondi and Deputy Attorney General Todd Branch more difficult.
 (The Wall Street Journal)

 • Michigan Democratic Senator Elissa Slotkin ( ) said on Monday that federal prosecutors in Washington, D.C., are investigating her for her role in helping produce a video urging military personnel to resist illegal orders.
 Slotkin stated that she learned of the matter after the office of U.S. Attorney for the District of Columbia, Channing Phillips ( ), emailed the Senate Sergeant at Arms requesting a meeting with Slotkin or her private attorney.
 Phillips's office declined to confirm or deny any investigation, and it remains unclear what specific criminal activity officials believe the video involves.
 (The New York Times)

-• U.S. Department of Health and Human Services (HHS) Secretary Robert F. Kennedy Jr. yesterday appointed two obstetrician-gynecologists to the Centers for Disease Control and Prevention’s (CDC) Advisory Committee on Immunization Practices, both of whom have been vocal critics of vaccination, including during pregnancy.
-The two new appointees are Kimberly Biss and Adam Urato.
-The Washington Post reported that a review of their past interviews, podcasts, and social media content revealed that their criticism "goes far beyond" opposition during the pandemic.
-In a podcast episode in January 2021, Biss stated, "I wasn’t an anti-vaxxer before, but I am now."
-She later called the vaccine industry "disgusting" and added, "If I have anything to do with it, my grandchildren will never get a single vaccine."
+• U.S. Department of Health and Human Services (HHS) Secretary Robert F. Kennedy Jr. appointed two obstetrician-gynecologists to the Centers for Disease Control and Prevention (CDC) Advisory Committee on Immunization Practices yesterday.
+These two doctors have strongly criticized vaccination, including during pregnancy.
+The two new members appointed by HHS are Kimberly Biss and Adam Ulato.
+The Washington Post reported that a review of their past interviews, podcasts, and social media content revealed that their criticism extends far beyond opposition during the pandemic.
+In a December 2022 podcast episode, Biss stated: "I wasn't an anti-vaxxer before, but I am now."
+She later described the vaccine industry as "disgusting" and added: "If I have my way, my grandchildren will never receive any vaccines."
 (The Washington Post)

-• James "Jim" Joseph Ruden, an Assistant Chief Counsel for U.S. Immigration and Customs Enforcement (ICE), has returned to work at the Dallas Immigration Court after being identified by The Texas Observer as the operator of a "Stormer" account that posted white supremacist and other hateful content.
-Following the Observer's initial report, Ruden was apparently removed from the federal immigration court's schedule.
-The Office of Professional Responsibility stated that it "understands the seriousness of these allegations" and would address the matter, but has not provided any further public updates since.
-After receiving a tip yesterday, the Observer visited the Dallas Immigration Court and reported that Ruden was seated at the prosecutor's table in Judge Dietrich Sims' courtroom.
-(The Texas Observer)
+• U.S. Immigration and Customs Enforcement (ICE) Assistant Chief Counsel James Jim Joseph Rodden has returned to work at the Dallas Immigration Court after being identified by the Texas Observer as the operator of the GlomarResponderX account, which posted white supremacist and other hateful content.
+Following the Observer's initial report, Rodden was apparently removed from the federal immigration court's schedule.
+ICE stated that its Office of Professional Responsibility understood the seriousness of the allegations and would address them, but no further public updates have been provided since.
+After receiving a tip yesterday, the Observer visited the Dallas Immigration Court and reported that Rodden was seated at the prosecutor's table in Judge Deitrich H. Sims' courtroom.
+(Texas Observer)

 Trump Administration Lawsuit